 Avianca Airlines partners with FirstHive and Tata Consultancy Services (TCS) to better understand its customer behavior

-SUNNYVALE, CALIFORNIA, UNITED STATES, January 16, 2020 /EINPresswire.com/ -- FirstHive today announces that it will begin deployment of its Intelligent Customer Data Platform in partnership with TCS, as part of a pilot program aimed to help Avianca Airlines improve customer behavior understanding.
+/EIN News/ -- SUNNYVALE, Calif., Jan.
+16, 2020 (GLOBE NEWSWIRE) -- FirstHive today announces that it will begin deployment of its Intelligent Customer Data Platform in partnership with TCS, as part of a pilot program aimed to help Avianca Airlines improve customer behavior understanding.

 “We are excited to partner with FirstHive and TCS in this project”, said Andres Waldraff, Avianca’s Director of Analytics.
 “FirstHive and TCS will help us map customer behavior and correlate it to their circumstance, to deliver enhanced and personalized travel experiences throughout our journey", he added.